esplito/coding-notes/epicreact/welcome-to-epic-react/recommended-process.md

 7. Have the DevTools opened in your browser.
 8. Before you watch the solution, work through the exercise.

-Extra credits have less "hand-holding".

 **Read all the notes!**

-There's DevTools built-in
+* Extra credits have less "hand-holding".
+* There's DevTools built-in that you can use to simulate stuff when doing api-requests.
+Just press the tool-icon in the bottom left.
+* Each wo

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTY2NDYyMzIwLC0xNDU3MzkyMDEwLDE2MD
-M3MTM2OF19
+eyJoaXN0b3J5IjpbLTE4Njc2NjcxMTUsLTE0NTczOTIwMTAsMT
+YwMzcxMzY4XX0=
 -->